 Alexander Beale is an attorney in the Class Action Group at Franklin D. Azar & Associates, P.C., practicing in the fields of consumer, securities, and ERISA class action lawsuits.
 Mr. Beale is the first-generation of his mother’s family born in the United States and a proud Italian-American.
 He joined Franklin D. Azar & Associates, P.C. in February of 2018.

-Alexander received his Bachelor’s Degree in Political Science and Italian from Susquehanna University and his law degree from Widener Commonwealth Law School where he graduated summa cum laude.
+Mr. Beale received his bachelor’s degree in Political Science and Italian from Susquehanna University 2015.
+He received his law degree from Widener Commonwealth Law School where he graduated summa cum laude in 2018.
 While earning his law degree, Alexander worked as a judicial extern for the Honorable Christopher C. Conner, Chief Judge of the United States District Court for the Middle District of Pennsylvania, as a summer intern for the Honorable P. Kevin Brobson of the Commonwealth Court of Pennsylvania, and a summer clerk for the Harrisburg, PA personal injury law firm of Handler, Henning & Rosenberg.
 In his final year of law school, Alexander worked at his school’s Civil Law Clinic, representing indigent clients who otherwise would not have had access to the justice system.